core-wg/oscore/draft-ietf-core-object-security.md

 CoAP headers sent in plaintext allow for example matching of CON and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.

 # IANA Considerations # {#iana}

 Note to RFC Editor: Please replace all occurrences of "\[\[this document\]\]" with the RFC number of this specification.

-## Sid Registration ##

-IANA is requested to enter a new parameter entitled "sid" to the registry "COSE Header Parameters".
-The parameter is defined in {{sid-def}}.

 ## CoAP Option Number Registration ##